 Each of the three scripts (create_bacula_database, make_bacula_tables, and grant_bacula_privileges) allows the addition of a command line argument.
 This can be useful for specifying the user name.
 For example, you might need to add -h hostname to the command line to specify a remote database server.

 To take a closer look at the access privileges that you have setup with the above, you can do:

 For people who are not Postgresql experts, it is sometimes difficult to get the authorization working correctly with Bacula.
 One simple, but not recommended way, to authorize Bacula is to modify your pg_hba.conf file (in /var/lib/pgsql/data or in /var/lib/postgresql/8.x or in /etc/postgres/8.x/main on other distributions) from:

 local all all ident sameuser to local all all trust

-This solved the problem for me, but it is not always a good thing to do from a security standpoint.
-However, it allowed me to run my regression scripts without having a password.
+This is a quick way to solve the problem, but it is not always a good thing to do from a security standpoint.
+However, it allows one to run my regression scripts without having a password.

 local bacula bacula md5

 then restart the Postgres database server (frequently, this can be done using "/etc/init.d/postgresql restart" or "service postgresql restart") to put this new authentication rule into effect.

 More detailed information on the pg_hba.conf file can be found at PostgreSQL pg_hba.conf Documentation https://www.postgresql.org/docs/10/auth-pg-hba-conf.html